anchpop/Zoda/code_samples.md

       devl-doc
         Research is ongoing whether a `x.plus-6` function is possible.
 Contributions would be welcomed! importing
-        (plus) from generic-plus           -- import the "plus" function from the module "generic-plus". negatory::negation                 -- import the "negation" module from the "negatory" package string-concatenation               -- import everything exported by the main module in the "string-concatenation" package exporting
+        { plus } from generic-plus           -- import the "plus" function from the module "generic-plus". negatory                           -- import the "negatory" package and everything inside it (this one has a `negation` module inside of it) string-concatenation               -- import everything exported by the main module in the "string-concatenation" package exporting
-        plus-3, plus-4, plus-5, plus-negative
+        plus, plus-3, plus-4, plus-5, plus-negative -- re-export the imported "plus" function

     x.plus-0 = x -- not exported because it's useless
     x.plus-3 = x.plus(3) -- these would typically have their own tests, tiny-docs, user-docs, and devl-docs, but I've left them off for the sake of brevity. x.plus-4 = x.plus(4)
     x.plus-5 = x.plus(5)
-    x.plus-negative(y) = x.plus(y.negatory::negation::negate)         -- namespacing is done with `::`
+    x.plus-negative(y) = x.plus(y.(negatory.negation.negate))         -- namespacing is done with `.` but often requires extra parentheses

     s1.concatonate-to(s2) = s1.string-concatenation::concatenate(s2)

 When executing a package, execution begins at the `main` function inside the `main` module.
 More specifically, it just executes whatever actions the `main` module returns.
 Every Zoda package has a `main` module.
 It cannot be imported by any other module, and anything it exports is included if you just import the name of the package.
+The only things available to users of you package are things exported by the main module - for obvious reasons you should not export multiple things with the same name.
 The `devl-doc` of your main module serves as a guide to new contributors to how they should look at and edit the whole package.
 It is *not* intended to be a high level description of your package for end-users - that should be the `introduction` chapter of the book for your package. (a `readme.md` will be automatically created from the book, more on this later).

 A package is always contained entirely within one folder.
 It also always has a `book` directory and a `zoda.toml` file.
 The book directory contains all the documentation about the package that does not make sense to be stored in the source files.
 The `zoda.toml` file contains information about what other packages this package depends on, and what modules it exports.

+# Package namespacing